sebapersson/PEtab.jl/docs/src/tutorials/sciml/pre_simulate.md

 In the pre-simulation scenario, the ML model is evaluated once per simulation condition before model simulation.
-This allow performance optimizations, by compiling the reverse pass of the ML model to be compiled when using automatic differentiation.
+This allow performance optimizations, by compiling the reverse pass of the ML model when using automatic differentiation.

 This behavior is controlled by `split_over_conditions` when constructing `PEtabODEProblem`.
 Currently, `split_over_conditions = true` is the default and enables